tetris245/ULTRAbc/README.md

 Changes for future version

+* New commands:
+  - pmenu for direct access to Preferences screen
+  - xmenu for direct access to Extensions screen
 * Added support for the Lewd Crest lock (provided by Echo's items/clothes mod) to the lock and unlock commands